English and French Law

 About this course

 This four-year bilingual course is a collaboration with the University of Strasbourg.
-You will graduate with two law degrees: a qualifying LLB and a Maîtrise en droit.
-You will also gain a specialisation in private, corporate, or public European law.
+You will graduate with two law degrees: an LLB studied at Leicester and the Maîtrise de Droit "Droits Français et Anglaise" from Strasbourg.
+Studying for two years in France permits you to gain a specialisation in private, corporate, or public European law at maîtrise level.

 Our well-established course is designed for bilingual students and is run jointly by the University of Leicester and the University of Strasbourg.

-The first two years of your course will be spent here in Leicester, leading to the award of the LLB degree (conferred at the end of your time in Strasbourg).
-You will then move to the Université de Strasbourg for a further two years.
-Successful completion of the programme there culminates in the award of a Maîtrise en droit mention 'droits français et anglais'.
+The first two years of your course is spent here in Leicester, leading to the award of the LLB degree (conferred at the end of your time in Strasbourg).
+You then move to the Université de Strasbourg for a further two years.
+Successful completion of the programme there culminates in the award of a Maîtrise de Droit with the designation 'Droits Français et Anglais'.
 You will also gain a specialisation in private, corporate, or public European law.

 When you graduate you will be awarded with two qualifying law degrees: LLB and Maîtrise.
 These qualifications will reflect your competence in English, French, and European law.
 The Maîtrise is similar to the LLB in that it qualifies you for the professional examinations in France.

-Your bilingualism and proficiency in multiple legal systems will make you a perfect candidate for European bodies, such as the Council for Europe or European Parliament.
-As many leading law firms have branches in other countries or undertake cross-border work, this course will give you a distinct competitive advantage when beginning your legal career.
+Your bilingualism and proficiency in multiple legal systems will make you a perfect candidate for employment within European governmental bodies.
+As many leading law firms have branches in other countries or undertake cross-border work, and Strasbourg is the host of many international organisations of the highest order, this course will give you a distinct competitive advantage when beginning your legal career.

 Modules